Reconciliation (United States Congress): Barack Obama

 Democrats won control of the presidency and increased their control over Congress in the 2008 elections, and newly inaugurated President Barack Obama and his congressional allies focused on passing a major healthcare reform bill in the 111th Congress.
 The Senate passed a major healthcare bill in late 2009 without using the reconciliation process; because Democrats had a sixty-seat supermajority in the Senate, they were able to defeat Republican attempts to block the bill via the filibuster.
 While the House continued to debate its own healthcare bill, Democrats lost their sixty-seat supermajority in the Senate following the death of Ted Kennedy.
 (Note: Republican Scott Brown won a special election held to fill the vacancy caused by Kennedy's death.)

 Following the loss of the Democratic supermajority in the Senate, House Democrats agreed to pass the Senate bill, while Senate Democrats agreed to use the reconciliation process to pass a second bill that would make various adjustments to the first bill.
 The original Senate bill was passed by the House and signed into law by President Obama as the Patient Protection and Affordable Care Act (ACA).
 Subsequently, the House and Senate used reconciliation to pass the Health Care and Education Reconciliation Act of 2010, which contained several alterations to the ACA.
 In 2016, Republicans passed a reconciliation bill to repeal parts of the ACA, but it was vetoed by President Obama.

 Donald Trump (first term)

 After gaining control of Congress and the presidency in the 2016 elections, Republicans sought to partially repeal the ACA and pass a major tax cut bill in the 115th United States Congress.
-As the party lacked a sixty-vote supermajority in the Senate, they sought to implement both policies through separate reconciliation bills, with the healthcare bill passed using the reconciliation process for fiscal year 2017 and the tax cut bill passed using the reconciliation process for fiscal year 2018.
+As the party lacked a 60-vote supermajority in the Senate, they sought to implement both policies through separate reconciliation bills, with the healthcare bill passed using the reconciliation process for fiscal year 2017 and the tax cut bill passed using the reconciliation process for fiscal year 2018.
 Republicans were unable to pass their healthcare bill, the American Health Care Act of 2017, because three Senate Republicans and all Senate Democrats voted against it, preventing the bill from gaining majority support in the Senate.

 With the defeat of their healthcare bill, congressional Republicans changed their focus to a separate reconciliation bill that would cut taxes.
 Both houses of Congress passed a tax cut bill in late 2017, though the Byrd Rule required the stripping of some provisions deemed extraneous.
-After both houses of Congress passed an identical tax cut bill, President Trump signed the Tax Cuts and Jobs Act of 2017 into law in December 2017.
+After both houses of Congress passed an identical tax cut bill, President Donald Trump signed the Tax Cuts and Jobs Act of 2017 into law in December 2017.
 Because of Byrd Rule restrictions, the individual tax cuts contained in the Tax Cuts and Jobs Act of 2017 were set to expire in 2026.
 Following the passage of the One Big Beautiful Bill Act in Trump's second term in July 2025, the tax cuts were made permanent.